-Millions Thousands of U.S. dollars
+Millions of yen ands of dollars

-2017 2016 2017
+Machinery and equipment 2017 2016 2017

-Machinery and equipment ¥ - ¥ 357 \$ -
+¥ - ¥ 357 \$ -

 Other - 0 -

 ¥ - ¥ 357 \$ -

 (j) Employee retirement benefits

 The difference between retirement benefit obligations and plan assets has been recognized as net defined benefit liability and net defined benefit asset.
 To calculate the retirement benefit obligations, the method of allocation of estimated retirement benefits is the benefit formula basis.
 Actuarial gains and losses that are yet to be recognized are amortized principally on a straight-line basis over ten years, a period within the average remaining service years of employees, from the year following the year in which they arise.
 Past service costs is recognized in a single year as incurred.
 Net defined benefit liability, net defined benefit asset and retirement benefit expense of certain consolidated subsidiaries are calculated using the simplified method as permitted by the accounting standard for retirement benefits.